Skip to main content

 • Umupuia Beach

-• Te Mātā and Waipatukahu
+• Te Mātā and Waipatukahu.

-The request is from Ngāti Pāoa, Ngāi Tai ki Tāmaki, and Ngāti Tamaterā.
-Ngāti Rehua Ngātiwai ki Aotea support the request as part of the project 'Pou rāhui, pou tikanga, pou oranga: reigniting the mauri of Tīkapa moana and Te Moananui-ā-Toi'.
-Please note that the East Coromandel request by Ngāti Hei has been withdrawn.
+The request was from Ngāti Pāoa, Ngāi Tai ki Tāmaki, and Ngāti Tamaterā.
+Ngāti Rehua Ngātiwai ki Aotea supported the request as part of the project 'Pou rāhui, pou tikanga, pou oranga: reigniting the mauri of Tīkapa moana and Te Moananui-ā-Toi'.

-The requests are for 2 years.
+The requests were for 2 years.

 The closure request [PDF, 1.8 MB]